 At the latest 2 June 2016 OPEC summit, Saudi Arabia and Iran failed to reach an agreement on oil production level (e.g. Terry Macalister, The Guardian, 2 June 2016).
 Different needs as well as tensions between the two countries are at stake.
 Yet, a few analysts have also underscored a slight improvement in the relations between Saudi Arabia … Continue reading Tempobs – Balance of Power Formation for Iran and Saudi Arabia

 Early 2016 has witnessed a succession of dramatic developments that have inflamed the already contentious Iran-Saudi relationship, bringing it to the forefront of global governmental and media attention.
 These have included: Riyadh’s decision to break diplomatic relations with Tehran at the beginning of the year, the accelerated decline of the price of oil deeply affecting … Continue reading Tempobs – Things Come Together: Saudi Arabia and Iran

 This post is the fourth of our temporal observatory project (Tempobs) and related series focused on the future of the relationships between Saudi Arabia and Iran and aiming at improving the handling of time-related issues in strategic foresight and warning, risk, or more broadly anticipatory analysis.
 It answers and builds upon Dr Warren Fishbein’s (hereinafter Warren) previous article (Mindfully … Continue reading Tempobs – Mapping an Interactive Network for Iran and Saudi Arabia Relations

 To summarize Helene’s introductory post, this project aims to develop a time-sensitive approach to strategic anticipation and warning, using the evolving relationship between Iran and Saudi Arabia as its substantive framework.
 But how does one undertake strategic anticipation within the context of the complex, chaotic, fast changing politics of the contemporary Middle East?
 Just over … Continue reading Tempobs – Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran

-Considering the beginning of Russian airstrikes in Syria, and, notably, the increased risk to see it perceived as fanning an already difficult situation in terms of sectarian, Shi’a versus Sunni, tension (Helene Lavoix, “Russia at War with the Islamic State in Syria – Perceptions of Strikes“, RTAS, 12 Oct 2015), … Continue reading Tempobs – Saudi Arabia and Iran, towards War or Cooperation?
+Considering the beginning of Russian airstrikes in Syria, and, notably, the increased risk to see it perceived as fanning an already difficult situation in terms of sectarian, Shi’a versus Sunni, tension (Helene Lavoix, “Russia at War with the Islamic State in Syria – Perceptions of Strikes“, RTAS, 12 Oct 2015), understanding and foreseeing the relations between Iran and Saudi … Continue reading Tempobs – Saudi Arabia and Iran, towards War or Cooperation?

 How can we protect ourselves from risks is one of the key questions that so many actors, from citizens and the corporate world to governments are asking themselves and trying to answer.
-It is the main question with which the World Economic Forum (Davos) opens its video launching the Global Risk Report 2015. … Continue reading Enhancing Strategic Foresight and Risk Management with the Temporal Dimension
+It is the main question with which the World Economic Forum (Davos) opens its video launching the Global Risk Report 2015.
+As a whole … Continue reading Enhancing Strategic Foresight and Risk Management with the Temporal Dimension